DanOlinski/portfolio/README.md

 ## Deploy to github
 - If there is a site already deployed on your github, go to settings/pages and remove the deployed website (for a free github user, you are only allowed to have 1 website deployed)(you can skip this step and deploy a site erasing the existing one).
 - For your app to work on github, the react project must be in the root directory of the repository folder
-- If github is asking for a domain name when you go to settings / pages. paste the following: "<github username>.io"
 - Go into your `package.json` file
     - At the very top add the following: "homepage": "http://<github username>.io/<reporitory name>"
     - Here is an example: "homepage": "http://DanOlinski.github.io/portfolio"